HubTou/dcmp/README.md

 If you use the *-s|--silent|--quiet* option, differences won't be reported and the overall result will be returned though the exit status
 (thus stopping the comparison at the first difference).

-By default, dcmp follows symlinks to directories, unless you tell it not to do so with the *-h|--nosymlinks* option, or you use the *--dedup* option for deduplicating the first directory, removing identical files and empty directories sitting there.
+By default, **dcmp** follows symbolic links to directories, unless you tell it not to do so with the *-h|--nosymlinks* option, or you use the *--dedup* option for deduplicating the first directory, removing identical files (ie. those having the same [SHA-256 message digest](https://en.wikipedia.org/wiki/SHA-2)) and symbolic links, as well as empty directories sitting there.

 ### OPTIONS
 The following options are available: